lightning1389/CPP_Coding_Challenge/README.md

 # Description
-This is a multi-threaded queue implementation without using the Queue STD or any other related library.
+This is a multi-threaded queue implementation without using the Queue standard library.

 ![](queue.gif)